The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Theoretical Analysis

 \subsection{Auxiliary Rewards and Convergence}

-With sparse rewards, the gradient landscape is nearly flat, making gradient-based updates indistinguishable from a random walk in parameter space \citep{antognini2018pca}.
+With sparse rewards, the gradient landscape is nearly flat, making gradient-based updates indistinguishable from a random walk in parameter space (see \tpref{prop:sparse_reward_means_random_walk} in \aref{app_subsec:app_sec:sparse_reward_random_walk}).
 In this problem, we are interested in $D:= \|\theta_{goal} - \theta_0\|$ which is the distance in parameter space from initial parameters $\theta_0$ to goal parameters $\theta_{goal}$.
-We make the following assumption \begin{restatable}{assumption}{decompositiontotaldistance} Expert knowledge can guide the parameter search along a path in parameter space, defined by a sequence of $n$ intermediate parameter vectors $\theta_1, \dots, \theta_n$, where each $\theta_i$ represents the parameters after learning sub-task $l_i$.
-As a result, the overall distance $D$ can be decomposed into segments: $ D \approx \sum_{k=1}^{n-1} d_i$, where $d_i = \|\theta_{i+1} - \theta_{i}\|$. \end{restatable} We also prove the following proposition \begin{restatable}{proposition}{taskdecompositionrandomwalkconvergence} The sum of expected time for a series of random walks, each covering the shorter distance of an individual sub-task, is less than the expected time to travel the entire distance $D$ in one long random walk:

-\end{restatable} and thus show that subgoal-based auxiliary rewards improve the convergence of random walk optimization in a sparse reward landscape up to a factor of $(n-1)$ with details in Appendix~\ref{app_subsec:app_sec:conv_on_sparse_landscape}.
+We make the following assumption: \begin{restatable}{assumption}{decompositiontotaldistance} Expert knowledge can guide the parameter search along a path in parameter space, defined by a sequence of $n$ intermediate parameter vectors $\theta_1, \dots, \theta_n$, where each $\theta_i$ represents the parameters after learning sub-task $l_i$.
+As a result, the overall distance $D$ can be decomposed into segments: $ D \approx \sum_{k=1}^{n-1} d_i$, where $d_i = \|\theta_{i+1} - \theta_{i}\|$. \end{restatable} We therefore prove the following proposition: \begin{restatable}{proposition}{taskdecompositionrandomwalkconvergence} The sum of expected time for a series of random walks, each covering the shorter distance of an individual sub-task, is less than the expected time to travel the entire distance $D$ in one long random walk: $\frac{1}{n-1}\mathbb E[T_D] \leq \mathbb E\left[ \sum_{i=1}^{n-1} T_{d_i} \right] < \mathbb E[T_D]$. \end{restatable} and thus show that subgoal-based auxiliary rewards improve the convergence of random walk optimization in a sparse reward landscape up to a factor of $(n-1)$.
+See \aref{app_subsec:app_sec:conv_on_sparse_landscape} for the proof.
+The theoretical takeaway is that auxiliary rewards aligned with intermediate subgoals can accelerate convergence of RL algorithms compared to learning from a single delayed reward at the goal state.
+In practice, however, this improvement depends critically on the quality of the auxiliary reward signal --- which we examine in the next section.